 And while we’re talking Thanksgiving and Instant Pot recipes here, let me just float a few more ideas your way.

 Since you obviously don’t have enough Instant Pots to cook every part of the big Thanksgiving meal in a pressure cooker, we’ve got plenty of other (more traditionally prepared) recipe ideas for you, too!
-Check out:

 And don’t miss some of our family-favorite Thanksgiving recipes here on the blog, like: